 3 exams @ 20% each 60%

-remaining 11, unless the Dean of Students deems that you should receive special consideration.)
+remaining 10, unless the Dean of Students deems that you should receive special consideration.

 EXAMS consist of fill-in-the-blank, multiple choice, short answer, and essay questions.
 They are, for the most part, non-cumulative.

-INDIVIDUAL PRESENTATIONS will be ~15 min long (if <12min, you will lose points) on topics related to human ecology.
-Each student will research a topic that he/she finds interesting, in more extensive detail than can be presented through the assigned readings or lectures.
-Students will then share what they have learned with the class.
-PowerPoint’s must be in my Inbox (ask me or CIT), email account, or uploaded via thumb drive at least 1hr before class time or presentation/credit will be forfeited.
+INDIVIDUAL PRESENTATIONS will be ≥12 & ≤15 min long.
+Students will share what they have learned with the class via a PowerPoint/short lecture.
+I must receive PowerPoint’s via email, at least 1hr before class time or the most you can earn is 75%.
 This will avoid last minute uploading.
-In addition, videos/audios are not to be used as they usually cause schedule delays and use time that is allotted for presentation of research.
+In addition, videos/audios are not to be used as they cause schedule delays and use time that is allotted for presentation of research.
 All .ppt files should be saved in .pptx mode and Mac users should convert accordingly, so as not to lose graphics… CIT folks can help.

 PARTICIPATION: You can earn up to 1 pt for each discussion that you prepare for and participate in (11 pt max).
 Discussions include seminars, case studies, and discussion days.
-You will demonstrate your preparedness by submitting topics/questions/comments for discussion on those days.
-Topics need to be typed or signed by me, to ensure that students are not completing them in class.
+You will demonstrate your preparedness by preparing and submitting topics/questions/comments for discussion on those days.
 It should be apparent from your submitted “topics” that you read and considered each of the assigned readings.
 You must be present and prepared to earn credit.

-NUTRITION PROJECT: Websites and downloaded nutrition charts are on mycourses
+NUTRITION PROJECT: Websites, nutrition charts, and templates are on mycourses

 Document the following steps and comment on each as you carry them out.

-1. FEBRUARY: You will calculate your recommended daily intake of macro- (protein, carbs, fat, fiber) and micronutrients (vitamins/minerals), based upon your sex, age, and height.
-Submit by 2/28 1pt
+1. SEPTEMBER: You will calculate your recommended daily intake of macro- (protein, carbs, fat, fiber) and micronutrients (vitamins/minerals), based upon your sex, age, and height.
+Due 9/30 1pt

-2. MARCH: You will document your food consumption (by type/volume/weight of food) for 3 consecutive days and calculate your average nutritional (macro- and micronutrients) and caloric intake (i.e. total divided over 3 days).
-Submit by 3/31 1pt
+2. OCTOBER: You will document your food consumption (by type/volume/weight of food) for 3 consecutive days and calculate your average nutritional and caloric intake (i.e. total divided over 3 days).
+Due 10/30 1pt

-3. APRIL: Determine how well you are doing and what you would need to change/add to your diet so as to best meet your needs.
-Use the lists of foods to search for things that are, for example, high in fiber or Vitamin A. Design a daily regimen that you feel you can stick to and try it.
-Be sure to build variation into the system.
-Submit by 4/30 1pt
+3. NOVEMBER: Determine how well you are doing and what you would need to change/add to your diet so as to best meet your needs.
+Search for foods that contain the nutrients that you are deficient in.
+Design a daily regimen that you feel you can stick to and try it.
+Be sure to build variation into your trial diet.
+Due 11/27 1pt

 WEEK/DATE TOPIC READING ASSIGNMENT